slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ## On maths and computers

 <!--
-- 90% of webapps are database frontends. - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
+- 90% of webapps are database frontends. / There is no cloud.
+It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters
 - Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
-- There is no cloud.
-It’s just someone else’s computer. / a fundamental rule of technology: There is no third ecosystem
 - blockchains are not personal-computing operational systems; they are social systems.
-- chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer. llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.

 alan perlis - 1.
 One man’s constant is another man’s variable. alan perlis - 21.
 Optimization hinders evolution.